MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-engagement/on-premises/basics/add-edit-power-bi-visualizations-dashboard.md

 5. Select **Save** to save your dashboard.

 <a name="PBIthings"></a>
-### Things you can do with Power BI embedded tiles on Dynamics 365 for Customer Engagement apps personal dashboards
+### Things you can do with Power BI embedded tiles on Dynamics 365 Customer Engagement (on-premises) apps personal dashboards
  To show the features available with a [!INCLUDE[pn_power_bi_for_office_365_short](../includes/pn-power-bi-for-office-365-short.md)] visualization, hover over the upper-right of the visualization to reveal the following capabilities.

  ![Embed Power BI tile features](../basics/media/embed-powerbi-tile-features.PNG "Embed Power BI tile features")